 In the instance where you cannot have actual face to face meetings in office with your colleagues or clients, why not try using video conferencing or webinar to continue the discussions and work.

 The top 3 popular options are Skype, Zoom, Google Hangouts and more.
 Some of them allow for screen sharing, chat groups and even up to 25 meeting attendees at one time.
-If you purchase Google Meet Hangouts which is tied to GSuite, it can allow even more attendees in 1 call.
+The latest update is that Google Meet is now free for everyone, so you need not buy a G Suite account to enjoy that.

 Tips to note: Make sure that you have a working camera on your laptop so that the meeting attendees can see your face and expressions when you speak.
 It helps build trust, strengthen the discussion and also prevents more misunderstandings.